TABLE OF CONTENTS

 Each full-time faculty provides a minimum of three scheduled office hours each week and often more by appointment.
 Students do not need an appointment to drop in and ask questions or work in the classroom during office hours.

 Academic Advisors play an important role in the success of MSSM's students.
 They receive all academic and disciplinary alerts and are the "hub" of student support.
 They act as an advocate for the student, a liaison for parents/legal guardians and the school, and can initiate team meetings and academic supports for struggling students.
-Advisors, along with the Dean of Students and Residential Staff, will help to ensure that students are making use of the appropriate and/or assigned supports available to them throughout the school.
+Advisors, along with the Director of Residential Life and Residential Staff, will help to ensure that students are making use of the appropriate and/or assigned supports available to them throughout the school.